precog/platform/README.md

 Given that Spark's emphasis is on fast, in-memory computation, that it's written in Scala, and that it has already been used to implement several query languages, it seems an ideal target for Precog.

+The work is currently divided into the following tickets:

+- Introduce a "group by" operator into the intermediate algebra
+- Refactor solve with simpler & saner semantics
+- Create a table representation based on Spark's RDD
+- Implement table ops in terms of Spark operations
+- TODO

 # Developer Guide